 Think of a new product being created.
 Often, the inception of a new product is scribbled on a napkin or sketched on a whiteboard.
 Many of the details of the product will be discussed and decided via e-mail format.
-It is important to capture and manage this process, because creating a workflow and roles around product creation can provide many benefits, like online collaboration and a tracked history of the creative process.
+It is important to capture and manage this process because creating a workflow and roles around product creation can provide many benefits like online collaboration and a tracked history of the creative process.
 The lack of resources to manage this process often impedes the implementation of a new product.

 A system of record (SOR) is any system within the organization that is considered the source for other systems.
 Typically, the enterprise resource planning (ERP) system is the system of record within an organization, but oftentimes many other systems can be considered sources for downstream systems.
 Many data inconsistencies are created on multiple SORs within an organization.
-While MDS strives to be an adequate SOE for organizations, it is imperative that many if not all of the SORs are moved onto the MDS platform.
-This is where much of the value of master data management is derived.
+While MDS strives to be an adequate SOE for organizations, it is imperative that many if not all the SORs are moved onto the MDS platform.
+This is where much of the value of MDM is derived.

 As your MDS implementation matures, the most common type of system should be a subscribing system.
 Subscribing systems are those systems that consume data from another system with no direct user changes to the managed domain.
 Some larger companies use an intermediate store to pass data to multiple systems.
-As long as direct changes are not made in any of these systems, all these systems can be considered downstream subscribing systems.
+If direct changes are not made in any of these systems, all these systems can be considered downstream subscribing systems.

 You should start the mapping process by identifying those columns within the source system that you will manage in MDS.
 For each of these columns, determine a rudimentary data type.
 In Chapter 4, we discuss the different data types available in MDS, but for now just identify data as date, number, or string.